 Portland is rife with spooky lore and tales of things that go bump in the night; find them with these mysterious spots and spirited walking tours.

-As you wend through the West Hills, hike your way to the Witch’s Castle in the 5,172-acre Forest Park.
-As the largest, forested natural area within city limits in the U.S., it is home to more than 100 species of birds and dozens of kinds of mammals, it’s an unparalleled urban wildlife asylum with miles of hiking and biking trails, and epic views of Mt.
+Hike your way to the Witch’s Castle in the 5,172-acre Forest Park.
+As the largest, forested natural area within city limits in the U.S., it is home to more than 100 species of birds and dozens of kinds of mammals.
+It’s an unparalleled urban wildlife asylum with miles of hiking and biking trails, and epic views of Mt.
 Hood.

-As for man-made marvels, Stumptown has more than its share.
-Built by skateboarders without the city’s permission, the Burnside Skatepark is a massive cement mecca to the sport located under the Burnside Bridge’s eastern side.
-Eventually approved by the local government, the rebellious ramps and half-pipes are community run and packed with skaters — sometimes even pros like Tony Hawk stop by, too.
+As for hand-built marvels, Stumptown has more than its share.
+Constructed by skateboarders without the city’s permission, the Burnside Skatepark is a massive cement mecca for the sport located under the Burnside Bridge’s eastern side.
+Eventually approved by the local government, the rebellious ramps and half-pipes are community-run and packed with skaters — sometimes even pros like Tony Hawk stop by, too.

-The atmosphere is much less competitive at Oaks Amusement Park where the Northwest’s largest roller rink still features a nostalgic old pipe organ.
-Since opening in 1905, the park has provided nearly a century of nonstop kid-friendly games, rides, and memories.
+The atmosphere is much less competitive at Oaks Amusement Park, where the Northwest’s largest roller rink still features music played on a nostalgic old pipe organ.
+Since its opening in 1905, the park has provided nearly a century of nonstop kid-friendly games, rides, and memories.

-And while the renovated Crystal Ballroom is not quite as old, it has an equally astounding vintage feature: a 90-year-old, mechanical “floating” dance floor that has springs under its surface, with high ceilings, a balcony, grand chandeliers, and wide floor-to-ceiling arched windows.
-The music comes in a bewildering range of styles—folk, jazz, a hundred flavors of indie rock, soul, singer-songwriter.
+And while the renovated Crystal Ballroom is not quite as old, it has an equally remarkable vintage feature: a 90-year-old, mechanical “floating” dance floor that has springs under its surface.
+The music comes in a bewildering range of styles—folk, jazz, a hundred flavors of indie rock, soul and singer-songwriter.
 The list of touring bands and locals goes on and on.
-This music venue is keeping dancers bouncing around and moving like nowhere else.
+With its high ceilings, ornate balcony, grand chandeliers, and expansive floor-to-ceiling arched windows, this venue is keeping dancers bouncing around and moving like nowhere else.